relmify/jest-fp-ts/README.md

 ## Solution

-`@relmify/jest-fp-ts` aims to add additional matchers to Jest's default ones, making it easier to test code that makes use of `fp-ts` functional containers.
+`@relmify/jest-fp-ts` adds additional matchers to Jest's default ones, making it easier to test code that makes use of `fp-ts` functional containers.

 ## Installation